luisn101/rock-paper-scissors/README.md

-This is a simple Rock Paper Scissors JavaScript game project.
+This is the Rock-Paper-Scissors game with a simple UI.
+You will play with the computer and the first to get to 5 points, wins the game.
+Good Luck!